Deleting Amazon S3 objects - Amazon Simple Storage Service

 • Delete multiple objects – Amazon S3 provides the Multi-Object Delete (DeleteObjects) API operation that you can use to delete up to 1,000 objects in a single HTTP request.

-When deleting objects from a bucket that is not version-enabled, you provide only the object key name.
-However, when deleting objects from a version-enabled bucket, you can optionally provide the version ID of the object to delete a specific version of the object.
+When deleting objects from a bucket that is not versioning-enabled, you provide only the object key name.
+However, when deleting objects from a versioning-enabled bucket, you can provide the version ID of the object to delete a specific version of the object.

-If your bucket is version-enabled, multiple versions of the same object can exist in the bucket.
-When working with version-enabled buckets, the delete API operations enable the following options:
+If your bucket is versioning-enabled, multiple versions of the same object can exist in the bucket.
+When working with versioning-enabled buckets, the Delete API operations enable the following options:

-• Specify a versioned delete request – Specify both the key and also a version ID.
-In this case the following two outcomes are possible:
+• Specify a versioned delete request – Specify both the key and version ID.
+In this case, the following outcomes are possible:

 • If the version ID maps to a specific object version, Amazon S3 deletes the specific version of the object.

-• If the version ID maps to the delete marker of that object, Amazon S3 deletes the delete marker.
-This makes the object reappear in your bucket.
+• If the version ID maps to the delete marker of an object, Amazon S3 deletes the delete marker.
+When the delete marker gets deleted, the object then reappears in your bucket.

 Deleting objects from an MFA-enabled bucket